kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- A: Speech recognition is for converting spoken words to text, not relevant for IP address analysis
 		- B: NLP named entity recognition is for identifying entities in text, not for security threat detection
-		- D: Fraud forecasting is predictive in nature and typically used for financial transactions, not real-time IP threat detection
+		- D: A recommendation engine is designed to suggest relevant items to users based on past behavior, not for detecting malicious network activity
 		Resource URL:
 		https://aws.amazon.com/blogs/machine-learning/detect-suspicious-ip-addresses-with-the-amazon-sagemaker-ip-insights-algorithm/

 Q27
-A company has a project to develop ML model for image classification.
-The company wants to deploy the model to production so that a web application can use the model.
+A company is developing a machine learning model for image classification.
+Once completed, they plan to deploy the model to production for integration with a web application.
-The company needs to implement a solution to host the model and serve predictions without managing any of the underlying infrastructure.
+The company needs a solution that can host the ML model and serve predictions without requiring them to manage any underlying infrastructure.
-Which solution will meet these requirements?
+Which solution best meets these requirements?
 Options :
 A. Use Amazon SageMaker Serverless Inference to deploy the model.
 B. Use Amazon CloudFront to deploy the model.
 C. Use Amazon API Gateway to host the model and serve predictions.
-D. Use AWS Batch to host the model and serve predictions.
+D. Use Amazon ElastiCache to host the model and serve predictions.

 Correct Answer:
 	A. Use Amazon SageMaker Serverless Inference to deploy the model.